bhochhi/design-pattern-guide/README.md

 * _Singletons / Service Locator_ Use dependency injection, Singletons hide dependencies.
 * _Base classes Depending On their derivatives_ Base classes should work with any derived class.
 * _Too Much Information_ Minimise interface to minimise coupling
+* _Feature Envy_ The methods of a class should be interested in the variables and functions of the class they belong to, and not the variables and functions of other classes.
+When a method uses accesssors and mutators of some other object to manipulate the data within that object, then it envies the scope of the class of that other object.
+It wishes that it were inside that other class so that it could have direct access to the variables it is manipulating.
 *